 In WET testing, standard test organisms are exposed to multiple concentrations of effluent under standard test conditions, and the organisms' responses (e.g., survival, reproduction) are measured.
-The cooling tower blowdown samples evaluated in 2013 were tested with C. dubia using a three-brood survival and reproduction test, which is a chronic toxicity test that has been shown to be more sensitive for testing cooling tower blowdown effluents than are acute tests using fathead minnows (Pimephales promelas).
+The cooling tower blowdown samples evaluated in 2014 were tested with C. dubia using a three-brood survival and reproduction test, which is a chronic toxicity test that has been shown to be more sensitive for testing cooling tower blowdown effluents than are acute tests using fathead minnows (Pimephales promelas).

-Two of the towers that were tested discharge through outfalls where blowdown is mixed with other effluents before the blowdown reaches the receiving stream, so effluents from those outfalls were also tested concurrently for WET.
+At two of the towers that were tested, blowdown is discharged through outfalls where the blowdown is mixed with other effluents before it reaches the receiving stream.
+Effluents from those outfalls were also tested concurrently for WET.
 The outfalls tested were outfall 227, which receives blowdown from the 5600 cooling tower, and outfall 231, which receives blowdown from the 5807 tower.
-Blowdown from 4510/4521 is discharged through outfall 014, but is not blended with other wastewaters before discharge;
+Blowdown from 4510/4521 is discharged through outfall 014, but is not blended with other wastewaters before discharge; therefore, it was not necessary to perform a separate test of outfall 014 effluent.

-therefore, it was not necessary to perform a separate test of outfall 014 effluent.
-WET test results from 2013 are shown in Table 5.12.
+WET test results from cooling towers and outfalls tested in 2014 are shown in Table 5.13.
 It should be noted that samples were collected from the basins under the towers instead of directly from the blowdown lines because of difficulty accessing closed blowdown piping systems for sampling with an automatic water sampler.